j801h/j801h.github.io/_projects/fea.md

 These simulation results confirm that I can simulate transient flow in three dimensions; next, I will confirm that these flow data can be analyzed to create realistic temperature data using the scalarTransportFoam solver within openFOAM's source code.

+ALso note that the results of this workflow will not be able to incorporate bouyant forces into a given flow regime, as flow profiles are determined solely using the navier-stokes equations.

 <br>

 I will provide detailed updates as I make more progress.
 If you have any ideas for improving this strategy, please reach out!
 I would love to collaborate on this and ideas for generalizing this procedure as digital twin simulation tech becomes more accessible.